The Best Scuba Diving BCD: Recreation, Travel, Tec…It’s On Our List

-Let’s jump right in to our list of best scuba BCDs and quick guide to find right buoyancy compensator for you!
+Let’s jump right into our list of best scuba BCDs and quick guide to find right buoyancy compensator for you!

 Guide: How To Find The Best Buoyancy Compensator

 Like most dive equipment, think of the types of diving you do and this short scuba diving BCD guide will help you narrow down the list to the dive BDC that is best for you.
 You will learn all of the different styles and features of popular models, and then you can use the handy table to sort on the features that are important to your needs.
-Below the table you will find a short review of the best scuba BCDs and their features.
+Below the table, you will find a short review of the best scuba BCDs and their features.

 TYPES OF BUOYANCY COMPENSATORS

 There are few different styles to look out for when searching for a dive BC.
-For beginners it is usually best to go with a jacket BCD as it will offer the easiest solution for inexperienced divers.
+For beginners, it is usually best to go with a jacket BCD as it will offer the easiest solution for inexperienced divers.

 The JACKET BCD is the most common style of dive bc and great for those just entering the sport.
-The air bladder on a jacket style BCD typically wraps the torso and around the back and when inflated, provides equal support in lift around the diver.
+The air bladder on a jacket style BCD typically wraps the torso and around the back and when inflated provides equal support in lift around the diver.
 This is great for beginners as it is extremely stable in all positions on the surface and underwater, as well as being easier to control underwater.

 The BACK INFLATION/WING BCD places the air bladder behind the diver which provides a more comfortable diving experience.
 This allows for easier arm movement and less clutter in front of the diver.
 Back inflation also helps divers maintain perfect horizontal trim underwater.
-The main complaint of the back inflation is divers transitioning from jacket BCDs is the tendency to push divers face forward on the surface.
-This can be easily remedied with the use of trim weights positioned on the tank or rear of diver.
+The main complaint of the back inflation is divers transitioning from jacket BCDs is the tendency to push divers to face forward on the surface.
+This can be easily remedied with the use of trim weights positioned on the tank or rear of the diver.

 The HYBRID BCD incorporates the best of both the jacket style and back inflation style in terms of recreational use.
 The Hybrid BCD air bladder is designed to provide less front clutter than the traditional jacket style and a comfortable horizontal diving position that the wing BCD usually provides.
 The unique design still allows for a comfortable upright position for the diver as well.

-The TRAVEL BCD can be full featured or not, jacket style, or back inflation style.
+The TRAVEL BCD can be full-featured or not, jacket style, or back inflation style.
 The main difference in travel BCDs is their ability to pack down and fold into a very small footprint to be packed into a suitcase.
-They are also made to be lighter than a regular dive BC and usually by limiting the features you might usually have.
+They are also made to be lighter than a regular dive BC and usually, by limiting the features you might usually have.

-The BACKPLATE & WING BCD (not to be confused with wing style above) is widely considered the most versatile setup and is the most common among tech divers.
+The BACKPLATE & WING BCD (not to be confused with wing-style above) is widely considered the most versatile setup and is the most common among tech divers.
 You can achieve virtually every combination of setup with this dive BC style by purchasing individual components to be assembled to the design of your choice.
 There is almost unlimited combinations in backplates, wing design/size, and harness design & hardware when putting together the backplate and wing system.
-This system, however is usually reserved for the experienced diver who is usually conducting more advanced dives such as technical deep dives, cave diving, and wreck penetration.
+This system, however, is usually reserved for the experienced diver who is usually conducting more advanced dives such as technical deep dives, cave diving, and wreck penetration.
 Putting together a good system requires great knowledge and experience.

 Lift capacity is the measurement of weight the buoyancy compensator hold in positive buoyancy (keeping the diver above water) when fully inflated.
 If you carry a lot of gear or extra weight to counter the positive buoyancy of a thicker wetsuit in cold water diving, you should keep this measurement in mind.
 If your dive BC doesn’t have enough lift capacity you might struggle to stay afloat on the surface.

-In general you can follow this lift capacity guide to figure out how much lift you may need.
+In general, you can follow this lift capacity guide to figure out how much lift you may need.

 - Tropical Diving (little to no wetsuit protection) – 12 to 24 lbs

-- Recreational Diving (full wetsuit or dry suit) – 20 to 40 lbs
+- Recreational Diving (full wetsuit or drysuit) – 20 to 40 lbs

 - Technical Diving (loaded with equipment, multiple tanks, etc) – 40 to 80 lbs